slatedocs/slate/source/includes/_FinalApplicationResult.md

 EXAMPLE SERVICE REQUEST

 {
-  “reason”: “0”,
+  "reason": "0",
-  “description”: “I like this application”,
+  "description": "I like this application",
-	  “validate”: true
+	  "validate": true
 }

 or